ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 Unified Post-Processor (UPP)
 --------------------------------

 The `Unified Post Processor <https://dtcenter.org/community-code/unified-post-processor-upp>`__ (:term:`UPP`) processes raw output from a variety of numerical weather prediction (:term:`NWP`) models.
 In the SRW App, it converts data output from netCDF format to GRIB2 format.
 The UPP can also be used to compute a variety of useful diagnostic fields, as described in the `UPP User’s Guide <https://upp.readthedocs.io/en/upp_v10.1.0/>`__.
-Output from the UPP can be used with visualization, plotting, and verification packages or for further downstream post-processing (e.g., statistical post-processing techniques).

 METplus Verification Suite
 ------------------------------